hiroshiban/FS2BV/README.md

                                       generate label or volume ROI files from the generated annotation files using FreeSurfer commands.

-For searching VOIs in specific XYZ coords in TAL/MNI, please use GetAreaNameFromAtlasVOI             : Returns area candidates, in which the input XYZ coordinate(s)
+To find the VOIs in specific XYZs of TAL/MNI coords, please use the function below, GetAreaNameFromAtlasVOI             : Returns area candidates, in which the input XYZ coordinate(s)
                                       is(are) belonging to, based on the pre-defined VOI atlases.
 </pre>